top of page

 As the world expanded in the 1600’s, so did the arts, and art styles.
 Giuseppe Arcimboldo’s Four Seasons is part portrait, part still-life.
 His series of 4 profile heads made up entirely of seasonal fruits, vegetables and trees testify to the artist’s skill and humor.
 Arcimboldo was the court painter to the Emperor Maxmilian and specialized in portraits made of other things (elements, books, etc); this series was created for the Duke of Saxony.
 See how many fruits and vegetables you can find!

-*Italian paintings in the Grande Galerie segue into the Spanish.
+->Italian paintings in the Grande Galerie segue into the Spanish.

 It’s a long trip to the end of Galerie, but worth it to see El Greco’s Crucifixion against an otherworldly background of stormy clouds and majestic mountains (718).
-El Greco is the first Spanish painter (though not the last) to use black and white to such dramatic effect, with Christ’s pale body almost glowing against the stormy sky.
+El Greco was the first Spanish painter (though not the last) to use black and white to such dramatic effect, with Christ’s pale body almost glowing against the stormy sky.
 The two witnesses looking on are not saints, but the men who paid for the painting to be placed in the Hieronymite monastery of Toledo, El Greco’s hometown.
 The figure on the left is thought to be Dionisio Melgar, the head of that monastery.
 He looks at the anonymous nobleman, who looks up in horror at the Crucifixion scene.

 El Greco Christ on the Cross Adored by Two Donors, 1590